Nyamekesse/booking-site-automation-demo/README.md

-# Python Selenium Automation Demo
+# Booking Site Automation Demo

 This mini project will serves as a guide to web automation.
 It has most of the functionalities you will perform when automating task on the web using Python Selenium library.